Spop22/absolutely_turhake/README.md

 # absolutely_turhake
-Random stuff with no real use
+Random stuff with no real use.
+Trust me.